apollographql/rover/docs/source/graphs.md

 > You can omit `@` and the variant name.
 If you do, Rover publishes the schema to the default variant, named `current`.

+If the graph exists in the graph registry, but the variant does not, a new variant will be created on publish.

 ### Providing the schema

 You provide your schema to Rover commands via the `--schema` option.
 The value is usually the path to a local `.graphql` or `.gql` file in [SDL format](https://www.apollographql.com/docs/resources/graphql-glossary/#schema-definition-language-sdl).